blakemontiegel/Bitbucket-SonarQubeProjectCleaner/README.md

 ## 6. Enable Plugin

-The plugin will be disable by default on the first install
+The plugin will be disabled by default on the first install

 -   **Enable Plugin**